protocol/beyond-bitswap/RFC/rfcBBL104/README.md

 Initial explorations indicated that an HAMT with an accumulator like approach are good candidates for this job.

 ## Implementation plan
-- 🛠 Evaluate the use of HAMT and accumulators to easily access the peers from the structure that “potentially” has the CID.
+- [x]  Evaluate the use of HAMT and accumulators to easily access the peers from the structure that “potentially” has the CID.
     - [x] Do a test with 100K files of 1MB to see the number of Wants received by a single node.
-    - 🛠 Show how naïve approaches may not work on the scale of decentralized.
+    - [x]  Show how naïve approaches may not work on the scale of decentralized.
 For this we will add a test in which we track the memory footprint of the two implementations of registries, the FlatRegistry and the HAMTRegistry for a large amount of files.
     - [x] Use HAMTRegistry as an efficient data structure for the registry.
     - ⚠ Current implementation of HAMTRegistry doesn’t include CHAMP modification.
     - [ ] Evaluate the use of accumulators to access registry entries and analyze how changing the size of the prefix in the accumulator structure used affects the bandwidth, memory footprint of peers, and the chance of finding discovery.
 This will allow us to put a ceiling to the number of entries to be tracked in the registry and its overhead.